House of Lords Appointments Commission: 22 October 2025

-Objections to PM nominations
+Objections to prime ministers' nominations

 In March 2006, the Commission objected to several men proposed for working peerages by Prime Minister Tony Blair, who had loaned large amounts of money to Blair's Labour Party.
-This led to the "Cash-for-Honours scandal."
+This led to the "Cash-for-Honours scandal".

 In 2020, the Commission objected to the nomination of Peter Cruddas for a peerage by Prime Minister Boris Johnson.
 Cruddas had donated over £1,000,000 to Johnson's Conservative Party.
 Johnson nonetheless decided that the appointment should proceed, becoming the first ever prime minister to overrule an advice of the Commission.

+It was reported in 2023 that eight nominations for life peerages in Boris Johnson's resignation honours were blocked by the commission.